ElementRobot/heimdallr-client/examples/getting-started.md

 ## Overview
 This tutorial should demonstrate most of the functionality of Heimdallr-Client.
 It will demonstrate using Heimdallr-Client in node.js.
 Heimdallr-Client can also be used in the browser and is available as a bower package.
-The authentication keys are fake so copy-pasting the code will not work.
-To get your own authentication keys just shoot us an [email](mailto:heimdallr@elementrobot.com).
+The UUIDs and authentication tokens in this walkthrough are placeholders and should be replaced with your own.
+To get your own authentication tokens just shoot us an [email](mailto:heimdallr@elementrobot.com).

 ## Getting Started
 Install [node](http://nodejs.org/) if you don't have it.
 Then make a directory for your Heimdallr project to live in and grab the node packages we will be using: